MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/management-and-monitoring.md

 - Include [service](https://docs.microsoft.com/azure/service-health/service-health-overview) and [resource](https://docs.microsoft.com/azure/service-health/resource-health-overview) health events as part of the overall platform monitoring solution.
 Tracking service and resource health from the platform perspective is an important component of resource management in Azure.

 - Do not send raw log entries back to on-premises monitoring systems.
-Instead, adopt a principle that _data born in Azure stays in azure_.
+Instead, adopt a principle that *data born in Azure stays in Azure*.
 If on-premises SIEM integration is required, then [send critical alerts](https://docs.microsoft.com/azure/security-center/continuous-export) instead of logs.

 ## Planning for app management and monitoring